microsoft/OpenAPI.NET/README.md

 - blah blah blah
 - blah blah blah

+# Readers
+The OpenAPI.NET project holds the base object model for representing OAI documents as .NET objects.
+Translation for different data types into this object model is handled by individual "readers"

+-EMD Reader Repo: <a href="https://github.com/">Link</a>
+-.NET Comment Reader Repo: <a href="https://github.com/">Link</a>
+-YANL/JSON Reader Repo <a href="https://github.com/">Link</a>

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a